unicef/hope-documentation/docs/glossary/terms/program.md

 ## Cycle

 A cycle is a named time span (es.
-Jan, Feb… or First-Quarter, Second-Quarter…) to manage recurring payments (paying SAME HH/IMD multiple times)
+Jan, Feb… or First-Quarter, Second-Quarter…) to manage recurring payments (paying SAME HH/IND multiple times)

-The Cycle must respect the followinf rules:
+The Cycle must respect the following rules:

 1. It is possible to have multiple Payment Plans within the same Cycle
 1. It is NOT possible to pay the SAME HH within the same Cycle (even in different TP/PP) (Failed payment makes an exception)
-1. Cannot exist overlapping Cycles
+1. Programme cannot have overlapping Cycles
 1. It is possible to create a new Cycle ONLY with "start_date" AFTER the most recent “Cycle.end_date” (you can insert a new cycle between two existing cycles or before the last recent one)
 1. Any Program has at least one Cycle (Default Cycle)
 1. It is possible to add PP to a Cycle EVEN AFTER its “end_date” if the cycle is still active